Sandeep1925/solidity_assesment/README.md

 If you encounter issues with the compiler, try updating to a compatible version.
 Verify the Ethereum development environment is correctly set up.

-command to run if program contains helper info
-If using Remix, check the "Compile" and "Deploy & Run Transactions" tabs for detailed error messages and guidance.

 Authors
 Contributors names and contact info